-- Symantec Antivirus Scan Engine (available separately) provides automatic protection from viruses, worms, and trojan horses. - Bit-Defender Antivirus (available separately). provides fully integrated proactive protection against viruses, trojans, or other potentially malicious codes. - Premium Antispam Service (available with IMail Premium or IMail Plus) provides Mail-Filters' language-aware, automatically updated anti-spam technology. - IMail Monitor Service (IMonitor) lets the mail administrator monitor the status of all IMail Services (SMTP, POP3, IMAP, Disk Space, Web Calendaring, Queue Manager, LDAP, and IMonitor.). - IMail Web Calendar Service lets users access Web Calendaring, which allows them to store schedules, set appointments, and send email date reminder information using a Web browser. - Ipswitch Instant Messaging Server (available with IMail Premium only) lets users converse instantaneously and store past conversations. - POP3 service lets users retrieve mail and send mail using clients like Qualcomm Eudora and Microsoft Outlook.
+- Antivirus (available separately) - Symantec Antivirus Scan Engine (Premium AV) provides automatic protection from viruses, worms, and trojan horses. - Bit-Defender Antivirus (Standard AV) provides fully integrated proactive protection against viruses, trojans, or other potentially malicious codes. - Premium Antispam Service (available with IMail Premium) provides Commtouch Advanced Security Daemon (a.k.a. ctasdTM) a plug-and-play email-borne spam and malware outbreak detection daemon that combines your current core messaging network infrastructure with advanced detection and classification capabilities. - IMail Web Calendar lets users access Web Calendaring, which allows them to store schedules, set appointments using a Web browser.
+The new Web Calendar does not require a service.
+It is controlled at the domain and user level for access. - Upgrades.
+The old Web Calendar service and data will remain intact for access if upgrading to IMail Server v11.

+- New Installations.
+The old Web Calendar service will no longer be installed.
+The new Web Calendar does not require a service and works directly with the WorkgroupShare databases. - Ipswitch Instant Messaging Server lets users converse instantaneously and store past conversations. - POP3 service lets users retrieve mail and send mail using clients like Qualcomm Eudora and Microsoft Outlook.
 With POP3, user mail is usually stored on the user's PC. - IMAP4 service lets users read mail from the server and send mail using clients like Qualcomm Eudora, and Microsoft Outlook.
 With IMAP4, mail is usually stored on the mail server.